Harmony or “Homeostasis”

-A properly functioning brain is a study in harmony and balance, what scientists refer to as “homeostasis.”
+A properly functioning brain is a study in harmony or “homeostasis.”
 The brain is composed of about a hundred billion neurons.
 Each neuron communicates with other neurons through the exchange of tiny molecules called neurotransmitters.

 Groups of neurons with specialized functions are organized into the brain’s multiple structures, all of which must maintain internal balance among their constituent neurons while simultaneously balancing with other brain structures in order to function optimally.